Team-Eight/sthlm-commuter/docs/SearchFunction.md

 In Android Callbacks are used f.e. between Activities and Fragments.
 Because Fragments should be modular you can define a callback in the Fragment to call methods in the Activity.

 ## Reverse
 While at the Search page there are two different reverses, one which only changes the position of the search Strings, and one which reverses the given query and presents the reversed route.
 The second reverse is the more complex of the two, yet still very simple.
-When the button with given ID is pressed it updates the JourneyQuery / transit.
+When the button with given ID is pressed it updates the JourneyQuery / transit via the function shown below.
 ```
 public class RoutesActivity
 protected void reverseJourneyQuery()